XingyuZhou989/MobiHoc-2019/accommodations.md

 If you are looking for a hotel to stay during ACM MobiHoc 2019, you might want to consider the following hotels which are located in or close to the conference venue:

+**Please keep in mind that the listed prices are subject to change daily and/or seasonally**

 {% comment %}
 - [Marriott Four Points by Sheraton Catania Hotel and Conference Center]() To get the agreed conference rate, please download, fill, and sign the [hotel reservation form]({% asset Form_MobiHoc_2019_eng.pdf @path %}) and send it to [booking@fourpointscatania.com](mailto:booking@fourpointscatania.com).
 - [Grand Hotel Baia Verde, Acicastello](https://www.baiaverde.it/en/)